The Omega Man: Plot

 Neville and Lisa return to Neville's apartment, where they begin treating Lisa's brother Richie, who is succumbing to the disease.
 Neville and Lisa are about to have a romantic evening together, just as the generator runs out of fuel and the lights go off.
 The Family then attacks, sending Matthias' second-in-command, Brother Zachary, to climb up the outside of Neville's building to the open balcony of his apartment.
 Neville leaves Lisa upstairs as he goes to the basement garage to restart the generator.
 Neville returns to the apartment to find Zachary right behind an unsuspecting Lisa.
-Neville shoots him and he falls off the balcony to his death, dropping his spear on the balcony as he goes.
+Neville shoots him, and he falls off the balcony to his death, dropping his spear on the balcony as he goes.

-If the serum works, Neville and Lisa plan to leave the ravaged city with the rest of the survivors, and start new lives in the wilderness, leaving the Family behind to die.
-Neville is successful in creating the serum and administers it to Richie.
+If the serum works, Neville and Lisa plan to leave the ravaged city with the rest of the survivors and start new lives in the Sierra Nevada wilderness several hundred miles north of L.A., leaving the Family behind to die.
+Neville successfully creates the serum and administers it to Richie.
 Once cured, Richie reveals the Family's headquarters to Neville (the Los Angeles Civic Center), but insists that the Family is also human and that Neville's cure should be administered to them, as well.
-Neville disagrees with him, so Richie goes to the Family by himself to try to convince them to take the serum.
-Matthias refuses to believe that Neville would try to help them, accuses Richie of being sent to spy on them, and has him executed.
-After finding a note that Richie left, Neville rushes to rescue him, but instead finds his dead body tied to a judge's chair in a courtroom.
+Consumed by his hate for the Family, Neville disagrees with him, so Richie goes to the Family by himself to try to convince them to take the serum.
+Matthias refuses to believe that Neville would try to help them, accuses Richie of being sent to spy on them, and has him tortured and executed.
+After finding a note that Richie left, Neville rushes to rescue him, but instead finds his brutalized dead body tied to a judge's chair in a courtroom.

 Meanwhile, Lisa quickly and unexpectedly succumbs to the disease and becomes one of the Family.
 Returning home, Neville tells Lisa about Richie's death, but she already knows and has betrayed Neville by giving Matthias and his followers access to Neville's home.
 Matthias, who finally has the upper hand, forces Neville to watch as the Family sets his home and equipment on fire.
 Neville breaks free, and once outside with Lisa, he turns and raises his gun to shoot Matthias, who is looking down from the balcony.
 The gun jams, giving Matthias enough time to hurl Zachary's spear at Neville, mortally wounding him.
 The next morning, Dutch and the survivors discover Neville dying in a fountain.
-He hands Dutch a flask of the blood serum, and then dies.
+He hands Dutch a flask of the blood serum and then dies.
 Dutch takes Lisa (weakened and compliant because of the sunlight) away, and the survivors leave the city forever.